Scarfmonster/HiFiPLN/README.md

 You may set CKPT_PATH to a log directory (eg. logs/HiFiPLN), and it will find the last checkpoint of the last run.

 ### Finetuning
+Download a checkpoint from https://utau.pl/hifipln/#checkpoints-for-finetuning \
-Save the base checkpoint as ckpt/HiFiPLN.ckpt then run:
+Save the checkpoint as ckpt/HiFiPLN.ckpt then run:
 ```bash
 python train.py --config "configs/hifipln-finetune.yaml"
 ```